-Heather Hudspeth Johnson has 8 years of experience planning, implementing, and evaluating maternal and child health programs.
+Heather Hudspeth Johnson has nearly 10 years of experience planning, implementing, and evaluating maternal and child health programs.
 She has worked on numerous projects in the areas of home visiting and maternal and child health.
-Her areas of expertise include program evaluation, data collection and analysis, and continuous quality improvement.
+Her areas of expertise include program evaluation, technical assistance provision, data collection and analysis, and continuous quality improvement (CQI).

-Prior to joining JBA, Johnson worked as the home visiting data and implementation team lead and as the director of continuous quality improvement for the state of Alabama’s home visiting programs.
-She received an M.P.H. in 2013, and is a doctoral candidate in the Department of Health Care Organization and Policy/Maternal and Child Health at the University of Alabama at Birmingham School of Public Health.
+Prior to joining JBA, Johnson worked as the home visiting data and implementation team lead and as the director of CQI for Alabama’s home visiting programs.
+She previously served as a home visitor and program supervisor for a home visiting program in Birmingham.
+She received an M.P.H. in 2013, and is a doctoral candidate in the Department of Health Care Organization and Policy/Maternal and Child Health at The University of Alabama at Birmingham School of Public Health.